 There are multiple ferries from Split that can take you to different islands and booking online, up front, was easy.
 Ferries to Brač Island leave from Split (to Bol), and the main ferry operator is a national company – Jadrolinija

-Arriving to the port of Brač Island, Bol – bliss!
+Arriving at the port of Brač Island, Bol – bliss!

 Stocking up on some fresh fruit as soon we arrived.